DIY Automatic Watering System for Indoor Plants

 There are loads of DIY kits for making this type of watering system, but if you want to test it out in your succulent garden outside, you can do it with a few pieces of equipment first.

 Another cheap method of dripping water is using ice cubes.
-This alternative method of drip irrigation is usually used with plants like orchids or fiddle-leaf fig trees.
+This alternative method of drip irrigation is usually used with plants like orchids or fiddle-leaf fig trees when they are planted outdoors.

 Materials